Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

             pass
 ```

-I'm pretty sure you've once made this type of transformation when receiving JSON, haven't you?
+I'm pretty sure you've all made this type of transformation once when receiving JSON, haven't you?

-After adding this code, the error message was always displayed, no matter what timeout value I was setting, 5 seconds or 1 hour.
-To add to the strangeness, the `Data retrieval done!` message was always printed right after the error message:
+After adding this code, the error message started showing up no matter what value I gave to timeout, anywhere from  5 seconds or 1 hour.
+What made this even weirder was that the `Data retrieval done!` message always printed right after the error message:

 ```bash
 $> python2 app.py